Five Key Factors Drive the Internet Growth Trajectory

 • When asked which applications have been moved, or are being planning to be moved to public or private clouds in the next year, the majority of IT decision makers cited email and Web services (77 percent), followed by storage (74 percent) and collaboration solutions such as Web conferencing and instant messaging (72 percent).

 You have read this article applications / cloud computing / cloud services / collaboration / email / Storage / virtualization with the title May 2012.
-You can bookmark this page URL http://apfurtado.blogspot.com/2012/05/how-cios-migrate-their-it-applications.html.
+You can bookmark this page URL https://apfurtado.blogspot.com/2012/05/how-cios-migrate-their-it-applications.html.
 Thanks!

 Cloud-Based Collaboration Services in Asia-Pacific Gov